 Three Underground Film Festivals Unveil Posters: Chicago, Boston & FLEX

 A trio of underground film festivals have revealed the posters for their respective events in 2011.
 Each image is as different in tone and style as the actual festivals are from each other.
-If you’d like a look at a bigger version of each poster, please click each one or visit the Underground Film Journal’s gallery of festival posters.
+If you’d like a look at a bigger version of each poster, please click each one.

 For the past few years, CUFF co-founder and current Artistic Director Bryan Wendorff has been out there strongly promoting his festival as having moved away from its earlier punk and transgressive roots.
 That’s obviously been clear for those who pay close attention to the fest’s lineups every year.
 Hey, just compare the lineup from their first 1994 edition to last year’s event in 2010 to see for yourself.